Official Name: Kingdom of Spain

 Coface Country Risk Rating: A2 — Household consumption is set to decline further, especially in durable consumer goods.
 Conversely, accommodative financing conditions should continue to support growth in residential construction.
 The vigorous real estate market will likely continue to fuel the surge in investment, hampered by a slight slowdown in the corporate sector.

-Coface Business Climate Rating: A1 — Spanish growth was already showing signs of slowing in 2018.
-Growth is expected to moderate further in 2019.
-The labour market will remain on a positive trend, with a continued decline in the unemployment rate, but job creation is projected to be less dynamic.
+Coface Business Climate Rating: A1 — The labor market will remain on a positive trend, with a continued decline in the unemployment rate, but job creation is projected to be less dynamic.

-The number of defaults recorded by Coface peaked in the summer of 2009 and has fallen significantly towards pre-recession levels.
-The number of corporate failures recorded by the National Institute of Statistics fell 6% in the first nine months of 2010, having rocketed in 2009 (+85%).
+The number of corporate failures recorded by the National Institute of Statistics fell 6% in the first four months of 2023.
 Corporate failures are concentrated in the construction and property services sectors and, to a lesser extent, in trade and industry.

 Business Climate